Amoxicillin versus ...

 Minocycline may be somewhat more effective than amoxicillin in the treatment of acute bacterial sinusitis.

 In a comparative study15 after 11 days of antibacterial therapy, clinical cure or improvement and bacterial eradication were evident in 100% of the patients treated with minocycline and in 95% of the patients treated with amoxicillin.
-Roentgenographic results indicated clearing or improvement in 91% of the minocycline recipients and in 70% of those who received amoxicillin.
+Roentgenographic results indicated clearing or improvement in 91% of the minocycline recipients and in 70% of amoxicillin recipients.

 Lyme disease (Erythema migrans)